openmm/openmm/docs-source/usersguide/application.rst

 radii.
 It also determines the charge of the solute, and adds enough positive or negative ions to make the system neutral.

-When called as shown above, addSolvent expects that periodic box dimensions were specified in the PDB file, and it uses them as the size for the water box.
+When called as shown above, :meth:`addSolvent` expects that periodic box dimensions were specified in the PDB file, and it uses them as the size for the water box.
 If your PDB file does not specify a box size, or if you want to use a different size, you can specify one: